FastCGI-Archives/fcgi2/README.md

     streambufs.
 Trub, Vladimir [vtrub@purolator.com]

-* Fix a bug a that caused the lib to crash under certain circumstances when an error occured on a read
+* Fix a bug a that caused the lib to crash under certain circumstances when an error occurred on a read

 * Test for iostreams that support a streambuf assigment operator